jimbleslilley/bootcamp-project-2/README.md

 ![config_file.png](Readme_Images/config_file.png)
 The config.py file should be stored in your local repository folder.

-## Extract
+## <a id="Extraction-header"></a>Data Extraction

 Two files are selected from Kaggle.com and both files are csv format.
 Both files are converted to panda DataFrams.

-Dataframes are named as manufacturer_df and stocks_df.
+Dataframes are named as manufacturer and stocks_df.
-All the columns are listed for both Dataframes. manufacturer_df columns are following
+All the columns are listed for both Dataframes. manufacturer columns are following

 (['location', 'date', 'vaccine', 'total_vaccinations']